Nausicaä of the Valley of the Wind (manga): Creation

 Miyazaki drew the Nausicaä chapters primarily in pencil.
 The work was printed monochrome in sepia toned ink.
 (Note: In the interview with Ryo Saitani, published in 1995, Miyazaki very briefly mentions discussing the use of pencil with Hideo Ogata, chief editor of Animage at the time, in the context of their talks on the development of the manga and his desire to quit creating it.
 Ogata persuaded Miyazaki to continue.)
-Frederik L. Schodt observed differences between Nausicaä and other Japanese manga.
-He has noted that it was serialized in the large A4 size of Animage, much larger than the normal size for manga.
-Schodt has also observed that Miyazaki drew much of Nausicaä in pencil without inking, and that the page and panel layouts, as well as the heavy reliance on storytelling, are more reminiscent of French comics than of Japanese manga.
-In appearance and sensibilities, Nausicaä reminds Schodt of the works of Mœbius.
+Frederik L. Schodt observed differences between Nausicaä and other Japanese manga, noting that it was serialized in the large A4 size of Animage, much larger than the average manga size.
+Schodt has also observed that Miyazaki drew much of Nausicaä in pencil without inking, and that the page and panel layouts, as well as the heavy reliance on storytelling, were more reminiscent of French comics than of Japanese manga.
+In appearance and sensibilities, Nausicaä reminded Schodt of the works of Mœbius.

-Takekuma has noted stylistic changes in Miyazaki's artwork over the course of the series.
-He points out that, particularly in the first chapters, the panels are densely filled with background, which makes the main characters difficult to discern without paying close attention.
-According to Takekuma this may be partially explained by Miyazaki's use of pencil, without inking, for much of the series.
-Takekuma points out that by employing pencil, Miyazaki does not give himself the option of much variation in his line.
-He notes that in the later chapters Miyazaki uses his line art to draw attention to individuals and that he more frequently separates them from the background.
+Takekuma noted stylistic changes in Miyazaki's artwork over the course of the series.
+He pointed out that, particularly in the first chapters, the panels are densely filled with background detail, which made the characters difficult to discern without paying close attention.
+According to Takekuma ,this may have been partially explained by Miyazaki's use of pencil, without inking, for much of the series.
+Takekuma pointed out that by employing pencil, Miyazaki does not give himself the option of much variation in his line.
+He noted that in the later chapters, Miyazaki uses his line art to draw attention to individuals and that he more frequently separates them from the background.
 As a result, there are more panels in which the main characters stand out vividly in the latter part of the manga.